SESG is Gold that Aligns with Your Values

 We went through a process to basically evaluate and quantify as much as possible, different environmental, social and governance criteria.
 I would tell you that, every single mining company in the world has a large section of their investor presentation devoted to this.
 As I said, this is table stakes.
 This is absolutely mandatory that mining companies convince their stakeholders and shareholders that they are responsibly mining so that they can stay in business and maximize their long-term success.
 We looked at the sustainability reports of the companies.
 We looked at third-party research.
 We even hired our own independent consultant that tried to measure things like "What's the greenhouse gas emission at each mine site per ounce of gold produced?
 How are they dealing with tailings, water management, all the things that basically can get you into trouble if you're not doing them right?"

 It's very important, obviously social issues, health and safety issues, you don't want to hear about fatalities at a mine, and then there are all of the different corporate governance issues.
 We wanted to make sure that these companies are doing this for real that it's kind of wired into their DNA, it's wired into their compensation systems and boards.
-Agnico Eagle and Yamana are the two companies that we have started with, but that does not mean we will not add more companies over time, it does not mean that we won't add more mines, but we have enough feedstock for the funds to start us off.
+Agnico Eagle is the company we have started with, but that does not mean we will not add more companies over time, it does not mean that we won't add more mines, but we have enough feedstock for the funds to start us off.

 Just on the next slide, I'll just show you in a kind of illustration, how we went through this multi-factor review process, it really started with the Royal Canadian Mint, they are an LBMA member, and they have certain responsible sourcing requirements, so they have to first do the first line of defense, I guess, in terms of screening of where they're sourcing all of their gold into their refinery.